briatte/srqm/Datasets/README.md

 Bibliographic information and additional documentation is available from the online data sources.
 Once you have identified a dataset, retrieve that information to describe and reference the data in your paper.

-Indications on weighting the data with the `syvset` command are provided for point estimation if you need to estimate a particular statistic with high precision.

 The Stata `use` commands mentioned in this document require that the `SRQM` folder has been set as the working directory, as explained in its [README](https://github.com/briatte/srqm/blob/master/README.md) file.

+Indications on weighting the data with the `syvset` command are provided for point estimation.

 * * *